hellerve/blog/wip/Introducing_anima.md

 We’re almost there.
 We get one artwork per second, but they don’t look quite right.
 Letting the lines start anywhere overcrowds the picture, and one of the nice parts of the piece in Figure 2 is its margin.
 Negative space lets the whole composition breathe a little more.
-Let’s limit `x` and `y` a little more.
+Let’s limit `x` and `y` a bit.

 ```
 (def margin 100)